riitikiitkgp/Whitecarrot-Cal/README.md

 # Whitecarrot-Cal

-**Whitecarrot-Cal** is a calendar application designed to streamline scheduling, improve time management, and provide an intuitive user experience.
-This project aims to make organizing your life easier with clean design and efficient functionality.
+**Whitecarrot-Cal** is a calendar application designed to check on your calender with the filter of date ranges as well as all the events the can be fetched on your google account.

 ## Features

 - **User-Friendly Interface**: A clean and responsive design that makes it easy to view and manage your schedule.
-- **Event Management**: Add, edit, and delete events effortlessly.
 - **Customizable Views**: Switch between daily, weekly, or monthly calendar views based on your preferences.
-- **Reminders**: Set up reminders for events and never miss an important task or meeting.
+- **Reminders**: One place to see for events and never miss an important task or meeting.
 - **Cross-Platform Compatibility**: Access your calendar across multiple devices seamlessly.

 ## Installation